Treating macular degeneration

-- there is no permanent damage to the fovea, which is the part of the eye that helps people see things in sharp detail
+- there's no permanent damage to the fovea, the part of the eye that helps you see things in sharp detail

 - the area affected by AMD is no larger than 12 times the size of the area inside the eye where the optic nerve connects to the retina